| | | | |

 • 1 cup cold water

-• 1 can (14 ounces) whole-berry cranberry sauce
+• 14 ounces whole-berry cranberry sauce

-• 1 can (20 ounces) unsweetened crushed pineapple, undrained
+• 20 ounces crushed pineapple, undrained

 • 2 envelopes unflavored gelatin